TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

 their possible codes are described below.

 The :typoscript:`code` can contain pipe characters :typoscript:`|` to separate keys in a multidimensional array.
-This e.g. works with :typoscript:`TSFE`:
+This, for example, works with :typoscript:`TSFE`:

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

-    lib.foo.data = TSFE : fe_user|user|username
+    lib.foo.data = TSFE : fe_user | user | username

 Some codes work with a different separator, which is documented right at the code.